Skip to Content

 Leilany Sosa

-Leilany Sosa, Reporter
+Leilany Sosa, Social Media Editor

 Leilany Sosa (She/Her) is a digital journalism/digital filmmaking major in her third semester at SRJC.
 She enjoys staying up to date with the news, loves stories showcasing humanity at its best and has a deep interest in documentary filmmaking.